dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/UILibraryDemo.md

 As DJI UI Library is built on top of DJI Mobile SDK and VideoPreviewer, you need to use it with them together in your application development.

+For an in depth learning on DJI UI Library, please go to the [UI Library Introduction](../../introduction/ui_library_introduction.html).

 ## Importing DJI SDK and UILibrary with CocoaPods

 Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "UILibraryDemo" in the **Product Name** field and keep the other default settings.